verida/verida-vue-components/components/account/README.md

 This component is used to display a logged-in user profile details such as `name` , `did`and  `avatar` this happens after the `vda-login` component has been used for performing and SSO (Single Sign on) Login.

+- You can add a custom button in your application and call the `veridaConnect()` in the window object

 - You can listen for an event `connected` after a successful SSO Login , see example code below

 - Example code :